Skip to main content

 If the total number of resources requested by pods on a node is less than 50% of its resources, Cluster Autoscaler marks the node as unnecessary.
 If the number of resource requests on a node does not increase after 10 minutes, Cluster Autoscaler will check if pods can be moved to other nodes.

-• the pods that use PodDisruptionBudget;
+• Pods use PodDisruptionBudget;

-• Pods that use local storage;
+• Pods use local storage;

 You can allow such submissions to carry over — add an annotation to do so: